 The problem with meat-based pet food

-Numerous reports have found animal agriculture to be responsible for anything from half to 87 percent of annual greenhouse gas emissions, meaning meaty dog foods are now a major player in the climate crisis.
+Animal agriculture is thought to be responsible for at least 14.5 percent of global greenhouse gas emissions, meaning meaty dog foods are now a major player in the climate crisis.
 In 2020, research from the University of Edinburgh showed that the pet food industry produces almost three percent of the total carbon dioxide (CO2) emissions from farming.
 Maybe that doesn’t sound like much, but it’s the same amount of CO2 produced by a sixth of all global flights.

 In fact, feeding dogs and cats in America alone has been calculated to be as environmentally damaging as pumping the exhaust of nearly 14 million cars into the atmosphere for one year.

 And that’s just greenhouse gases.
 We also need to consider the environmental impacts from the additional land, water, fossil fuels, phosphates, and biocides needed to feed and farm the animals that go into our pet’s “gourmet, human-grade” meaty chunks.

 That Edinburgh research tells us that making meat-based food for cats and dogs uses up a land mass twice the size of the UK, every year.